 Macanese food is considered by gastronomy historians as the first-ever fusion cuisine in the world.
-However, its philosophy, ingredients and history remain mostly unknown to a lot of people.
-Now what does Chicago, Edinburgh, Cape Town, Lisbon and Malaysia have in common?
+However, its philosophy, ingredients, and history remain mostly unknown to a lot of people.
+Now, what do Chicago, Edinburgh, Cape Town, Lisbon, and Malaysia have in common?
 The presence of a Macanese restaurant!
 All these cities have their own little piece of Macau whether in the form of modern fusion or the real deal.
-Minchi and African chicken are travelling the world and shouting out “Macau!” everywhere it’s served.
+Minchi and African chicken are traveling the world and shouting out “Macau!” everywhere it’s served.
 Read on to find out where to get a taste of Macau in different corners of the globe.

 Fat Tea LG05, Emerald Plaza North, Jalan PJU 8/3a, Damansara Perdana, 47820 Petaling Jaya, Selangor, Malaysia, www.facebook.com/FatTeaFood

 Located in ancient Edinburgh, Macau Kitchen is geographically far from its namesake but it hits close to home when it comes to concept and tradition.
 This spot serves typical African chicken, but also an array of curries which you can also find in several restaurants around Macau.
 Even though not entirely Macanese, it focuses mainly on Macau food while offering other Asian delights as well.
 Their menu–crafted by chef Kei De Freitas–includes Portuguese chicken and Serradura for dessert.
 Their chefs are dedicated to promoting the heritage of Macanese cuisine, as the first fusion cuisine in the world.
 They also travel regularly to Macau so recipes can be updated, added, and bettered.

 Macau Kitchen 93 St. Leonard’s St, Edinburgh, Scotland, United Kingdom